This is from my first trip to Great Sand Dunes National Park. I have since been back two other times which you can read about, here.

 We parted ways hugging and planning when our next vacation will be.
 We are very excited to see what else Colorado has for us explore!

 Though we woke up stiff and chilly, the sleeping arrangement could have been much worse.
-Properly rated sleeping bags and lots of layers are a must.
-We were up early, so we decided to head into Steamboat Springs and find a bite to eat.
+Properly rated sleeping bags and lots of layers are critical.
+We were up early, so we decided to head into Steamboat Springs to find a bite to eat.

-It did wear us out, but we weren't going to let anything stop us from dancing our tails off that evening at the stages.
+Our time on Howelson Hill did wear us out, but we weren't going to let anything stop us from dancing our tails off at the stages of Winter Wonder Grass.
 We saw Town Mountain, The Shook Twins, and The California Honeydrops before the headliners, Trampled By Turtles.
 We tent hopped and boot stomped throughout the night, but we left before the final show with hot plans in mind.

 Little did we know, we were heading toward the Buffalo Pass Winter Backcountry Area.
 After parking, we grabbed a pass and took a stroll down the well-packed road.
 There are designated boundaries for motorized vehicles and non-motorized activities, but snowmobiling seemed to be the most popular hobby among visitors.
 John and I marveled at the pristine snow pack before making our way back to Steamboat for another night of strings.

-We were greeted by tunes from Picking on The Dead before Billy Strings blew our minds.
-A smaller set of Town Mountain gave us a chance to warm up with coffee drinks from the tent’s bar before the big headliners of the night, The Infamous Stringdusters.
-We snagged some pizza before the all-star, late night set, then we hit the road back to Denver.
+We were greeted by tunes from Pickin' on The Dead before Billy Strings blew our minds.
+A shorter set of Town Mountain gave us a chance to warm up with coffee drinks from the tent’s bar before the big headliner of the night, The Infamous Stringdusters.
+We snagged some pizza before the All-Star, late night set, then we hit the road back to Denver.